 Across Europe, governments are excluding certain groups, including migrants and asylum seekers, members of the LGBTQI+ community, Roma people, sex workers, members of religious groups, and others, from being able to access essential services, establishing barriers to health care services, and making it impossible for them to access the labour markets they need to thrive.
 There is a clear pattern of excluding specific groups, based on who is deemed “undeserving” or does not “meet the criteria” for accessing government assistance and support.

 By providing fewer services while simultaneously increasing the barriers to accessing them, much of the burden to address essential needs for marginalised and racialised people end up with (civil) society.
 This dangerous shift is harmful, with a political disdain for the dignity of the most marginalised and vulnerable across our societies.
-It also opens the door to further discrimination and exclusion.
+It also opens the door to further discrimination, criminalisation, and exclusion.

 Governments tend to deny their accountability towards welfare by focusing on individual cases, rather than looking for patterns or context.
 Structural efforts to challenge this approach and refocus the public debate are currently virtually absent; to help change this, we need to build litigation projects together with community partners to pursue transparency and accountability.

 In particular, it was noted that survivors of gender-based violence, Roma communities, LGBTQI+ communities, Muslim communities, and migrant communities broadly face the violence of unequal social protection—in many cases experiencing homelessness, poverty, and institutional discrimination.
 These discussions brought to light several opportunities for action, like securing equal access to healthcare and welfare for people navigating the asylum system, and challenging exclusionary and ableist support services.
-You can read more about these here.
+You can read more here.

 Social protection is one of the areas in which we are building joint litigation projects, and we are currently connecting with communities across Europe.
-Keep an eye on our Instagram, Twitter, and LinkedIn, to hear about updates on this and more.
+Keep an eye on our Instagram, Twitter, and LinkedIn to hear about updates on this and more.